allenai/allennlp/tutorials/getting_started/using_as_a_library_pt1.md

 with using character-level CNNs or POS-tag embeddings without changing our `DatasetReader` or our `Model` code at all.

 How does this work?
-This brings us to the last pieces of our `DatasetReader`: the constructor and the `from_params` method.
+This brings us to the last piece of our `DatasetReader`: the constructor.

 ```python
 @DatasetReader.register("s2_papers")